wix-incubator/svg2react-icon/README.md

     ...
 ```

-By using the `--no-dub-dir` the `index` file and all the icons will be
+By using the `--no-sub-dir` the `index` file and all the icons will be
 generated in the `outputDir` without the extra `components` folder.

 Options: